 Disable Symlinks¶

-status if a symlink is requested or it won't be shown in the directory listing if enabled.
+As a result, SWS will respond with a 403 Forbidden status if a symlink is requested as well as it won't be shown in the directory listing if enabled.

-This feature is disabled by default and can be controlled by the boolean --disable-symlinks
+This feature is enabled by default and can be controlled by the boolean --disable-symlinks option or the equivalent SERVER_DISABLE_SYMLINKS env.

 static-web-server \